nnesse/glsl-parser/AstNodes.md

 Each node in the AST has the same type `struct glsl_node`.
 The `glsl_node` struct stores a variable number of children in an array past the end of the structure.
 It also contains a `code` field that identifies what type of node it is and how to interpret it's child nodes.
 The node types are documented in the list below.

-In each entry below the value on the left side of the ":" is a node type and the values on the right define the type of child nodes the type can have.
+In each entry below the value on the left side of the ":" is a node type and the values on the right define the type of child nodes the type has.
 Nodes surrounded by brackets are optional and a "|" separated list denotes that the child can be any one of the types in the list.
 If a node is followed by `...` then it matches an arbitrary number of nodes (including zero) of that type.
-Entries in all lower case are simply assign a label to an "|" list and do not define a node type.
+Entries in all lower case simply assign a label to an "|" list and do not define a node type.

 AST node types
 --------------